Petar-Zumbulev/llm-stock-market-prediction/README.md

-# LLM Time-Series / Stock Prediction (Colab Notebook)
+# Prompt-based LLM Classification for Stock/Time-Series Tabular Data

-Notebook-based experiment using Hugging Face Transformers to run **prompt-based (few-shot) inference** with an OpenLLaMA model on a tabular/time-series CSV dataset.
+Notebook experiment using Hugging Face Transformers to run **few-shot (prompt-based) inference** with **OpenLLaMA 3B** on a tabular/time-series dataset, framed as a **binary classification** task.

+## Overview
+**Goal:** Predict a binary target (`Target` = 0/1) from a small set of tabular features by converting rows into a text prompt and applying few-shot prompting.

+**Approach:** Sample a few labeled examples → build a prompt → run inference → parse the predicted label → evaluate.

+## Model
+- `openlm-research/open_llama_3b_v2`
+- Inference only (no fine-tuning)

 ## What it does
-- Loads a CSV dataset (not included in this repo)
+- Loads a CSV dataset (**not included** in this repo)
-- Builds prompts from a few randomly sampled training examples
+- Builds prompts from randomly sampled labeled examples (few-shot)
-- Runs inference with `openlm-research/open_llama_3b_v2`
+- Runs inference with OpenLLaMA
-- Evaluates predictions (binary target)
+- Evaluates predictions on a held-out split (binary target)

 ## Repository structure
-- `notebooks/` – main Colab/Jupyter notebook
+- `notebook/` – main Colab/Jupyter notebook
+- `docs/` – report / notes
-- `data/` – local data (ignored by git)
+- `data/` – local data (**ignored by git**)

 ## How to run (Colab)
-1. Open the notebook in Colab
+1. Open the notebook in Google Colab
 2. Run the install cell (`pip install ...`)
-3. Upload / provide your dataset CSV (see below)
+3. Provide the dataset CSV (see **Data** below)
 4. Run all cells

-## Data expectations
+## Data (not included)
+The dataset is not included due to usage/licensing restrictions.

+### Expected format
-The notebook expects a CSV with:
+A CSV with:
-- feature columns (the notebook uses 5 columns)
+- feature columns (the notebook uses a subset of columns)
-- a `Target` column with a binary label (0/1)
+- `Target` column with binary labels: 0/1

+### Expected path
-Place your CSV locally at:
+Place the file at:
 - `data/Rohdaten CSV.csv`

-(or edit the path in the notebook.)
+(or update the path in the notebook.)

+## Reproducibility
+Few-shot sampling is random by default.
+For reproducible results, set a fixed random seed in the notebook before sampling examples.

-## Notes / Limitations
+## Notes / limitations
-- This notebook currently performs **inference**, not full fine-tuning.
+- This notebook performs **inference**, not fine-tuning.
-- Prompt sampling is random; set a fixed seed for reproducible results.
+- Prompt sampling affects results; fixed seed is recommended.
+- This is an experimental baseline; next steps include stronger baselines and cleaner prompt templates.

+## Next steps
+- Add baseline models (e.g., logistic regression / XGBoost) for comparison
+- Improve prompt template + parsing robustness
+- Add cross-validation and more robust evaluation